Ground deicing of aircraft

-Purpose of de-icing
+Purpose

 Aircraft flight characteristics are extremely sensitive to the slightest amount of surface irregularity, in particular that caused by frost, ice, or snow.
 These may interrupt smooth airflow over surfaces; add weight to the airframe; interfere with control surfaces; or come loose in flight and cause impact damage to the airframe or engines.
 A layer as thin as 0.4 mm (1/64 inch) can have a significant effect on lift, drag, and control.

 Ground icing can occur even when the ambient temperature is above freezing, via a process known as "cold soaking."
 In this situation, ice is formed because the fuel in the wing tanks is below freezing, causing condensation on the wings which subsequently freezes.

 Many aircraft accidents have been attributed by post-accident investigations to aircraft operators' failure to remove surface frost, ice, and/or snow prior to takeoff.
 Such accidents include: